Saturday, 25, Apr, 2026

 Headnote :

-The petitioner, a business man, was alleged to have made huge profits during the years of War and the Central Government acting under s.
-5(1) of the Taxation on Income (Investigation Commission) Act, 1947 (XXX of 1947) referred his case to the Investigation Commission for investigation and report.
-D...
+The petitioner, a businessman, was accused of generating substantial profits during the war years.
+Consequently, the Central Government, under section 5(1) of the Taxation on Income (Investigation Commission) Act, 1947 (XXX of 1947), referred his case to the Investigation Commission for examination...

 Laxmanappa Hanumantappa Jamkhandi Vs. The Union of India & ANR [1954] INSC 98 (21 October 1954)